thirdplay/docker-mc-restore/README.md

 ## Volumes

 - `/data` :
-  Should be attached read-only to the same volume as the `/data` of the `itzg/minecraft-server` container
+  Should be attached read-only to the same volume as the `/data` of the `itzg/minecraft-server` container.
 - `/backups` :
   Volume where the backup file is stored.
+- `/var/run/docker.sock` :
+  `mc-restore` requires `DooD` to check the startup status.

 ## Example